topo-gps/ios-manual/en/maps/purchasing_maps.rst

 Purchasing parts of maps
 ------------------------
-Maps of Great Britain, France and Belgium can be bought by part.
+Maps of Great Britain and Belgium can be bought by part.
 To purchase part of the map first go to :ref:`Menu <sec-menu>` > Maps > Store and tap on the desired map.
 If no purchases have been made yet, the map information screen will be opened, as in the example below: